youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Questions.md

 Regular PCA is the default, but it works only if the dataset fits in memory.
 Incremental PCA is useful for large datasets that don't fit in memory, but it is slower than regular PCA, so if the dataset fits in memory you should prefer regular PCA.
 Incremental PCA is also useful for online tasks when you need to apply PCA on the fly, every time a new instance arrives.
 Randomized PCA is useful when you want to considerably reduce dimensionality and the dataset fits in memory; in this case, it is much faster than regular PCA.
 Finally, Kernel PCA is useful for nonlinear datasets.

 ### Q25: What is the importance of batch in machine learning and explain some batch depend gradient descent algorithm? ###

+Answer:
+In the memory, dataset can load either completely at once or in a form of set.
+If we have huge size of dataset, then load the whole data into memory will reduce the training speed, hence batch term introduce.

+Example : a image data contains 1,00,000 images, we can load this into 3125 batches where 1 batch = 32 images.
+So instaed of loading whole 1,00,000 images ones in memory, we can load 32 images for 3125 times which requires less memory.

+In summary, batch is important in two way :
+(1) Effecient memory consumption.
+(2) Improve training speed.

+There are 3 types of gradient descent algorithm based on batch size:
+(1) Stochastic gradient descent
+(2) Batch gradient descent
+(3) Mini Batch gradient descent

+If whole data in single batch, it is called batch gradient descent.
+If the single data points equal to one batch i.e. number of batches = number of data instances , it is called stochastic gradient descent.
+If the number of batches less than number of data points or greater than 1, its known as mini batch gradient descent.